laceywash31700/laceywash31700/README.md

 <h3 align="center">✌🏾 Hobbies and Fun Facts</h3>

 - My cats legal name is "Syer Frisky of Wabash, Duke of Wellington, Slayer of Kings and, Harbinger of Our Dark Lord Cthulhu (long may he reign)"
-  - (but I just call him Syer)
+  - (But, I just call him Syer 🤣)

 - I'm very musical
   - I play alto saxaphone and baritone saxaphone
   - I can sing (or rather hold a pretty good note)
   - I'm teaching myself to play piano and harmonica

-- Huge Dungeons and Dragons nerd.
+- I'm a Huge Dungeons and Dragons nerd.

-- I am a proud queer black man living with HIV
+- I'm a proud queer black man living with HIV

 - I'm neurodivergent and on the spectrum